 There is much more to consider than ‘finding’ a sperm donor if you are a lesbian couple wanting to start a family.
 Although its tempting to ask a friend, or to go online, there are many risks involved.
-So if you are looking to have a baby together, this webinar is the place to be.
+So if you are looking to have a baby together, this webinar is the one for you.

 We have invited two lesbian couples to talk about their very different fertility journeys and the decisions they made, we have a legal expert who specialises in LGBT+ family law, and Bourn Hall fertility nurses to answer your questions.

 This webinar aims to cover the key information that couples need to take into account before having a baby together.

 After three short video presentations there is a Q&A session with Senior Fertility Nurse Specialist Jackie Richardson and former patients Katie and Ali.

 Legal expert: Sarah White, Family Law Solicitor at Family Law Group – avoiding the pitfalls